appcelerator-archive/amp/docs/org.md

 Commands:
   create      Create organization
-  get         Get organization
-  ls          List organization
-  rm          Remove organization
-  switch      Switch account
+  get         Get organization information ls          List organization rm          Remove one or more organizations switch      Switch account

 Run 'amp org COMMAND --help' for more information on a command.